How do we develop a habit of prayer?

 Sometimes I try to manipulate God with my words.
-“God, I will do this if you will do that!”
+“I will do this if you will do that!”
 Or “God, I will never do that again if you will just do this for me!”
-Or how about this prayer, “God, if you will take this away I will serve you the rest of my life.”
+Or how about this prayer, “Father, if you will take this away I will serve you the rest of my life.”

 These are prayers of desperation and sometimes prayed with the wrong motivation.
 God understands.

-Prayer is simply conversation with God.
-Listening.
-Asking.
-Sharing.
-Being still.
+Prayer is simply a conversation with God.

 The habit of Praying leads to a life lived in Faith

-Expressing thankfulness is prayer of appreciation.
+Expressing thankfulness is a prayer of appreciation.
 God is worthy of our thankfulness and worship.
 Worship Prayer is thanking God for that beautiful sunset or the delicate petals on a beautiful flower.
 He loves our grateful prayers.